Skip to main content

 ORGANIZING

 Democracy Summer introduces Organizing Friendterns to the culture and practices that make grassroots organizing the soul of the movement.
 Friendterns will: Recruit local volunteers to partake in mobilization efforts; advocate for local and state policies; develop lasting relationships with advocates and coalition members; and create communication and marketing approaches for increasing turnout.
-The organizing interns will be working in one of our five regions: Charlotte/The Piedmont, Fayetteville/Southeastern NC, Greenville/Eastern NC, Raleigh/Greater Triangle, Winston-Salem/Greensboro/The Triad.
+The organizing interns will be working in one of five regions: Charlotte/Western Piedmont, Fayetteville/Southeast, Greenville/East, Raleigh/Greater Triangle, Winston-Salem/Greensboro/Central Piedmont.

 POLICY